Oecusse: Air

 The new Oecusse or Rota do Sandalo International Airport was inaugurated by East Timorese President Francisco Guterres on 18 June 2019 and serves as the main gateway to Oecusse.
 The airport was previously an airstrip located at the edge of Pante Macassar and was refurbished at a cost of US$119 million.
-Previously, there were six return flights a week to and from the East Timor capital Dili.
+Previously, there were six return flights a week to and from capital Dili.

 Road

-Main roads link Pante Macassar to Sacato 15 km (10 miles) to the east, and Bobometo to the south-east, both of which are on the East Timor-Indonesia border and are official border crossings into Indonesia.
-The integrated border post at Sacato (also spelled Sakato) is the major crossing for Oecusse as it is on the shortest land route between Oecusse and East Timor proper via the border crossing at Mota'ain/Batugade.
+Main roads link Pante Macassar to Sacato 15 km (10 miles) to the east, and Bobometo to the south-east, both of which are on the Indonesia–Timor-Leste border and are official border crossings into Indonesia.
+The integrated border post at Sacato (also spelled Sakato) is the major crossing for Oecusse as it is on the shortest land route between Oecusse and Timor-Leste proper via the border crossing at Mota'ain/Batugade.
 The Indonesian checkpoint across the border from Sacato is Wini.
 The Bobometo border crossing (with Napan on the Indonesian side) in on the road to Kefamenanu.

 A network of minor roads link other areas within Oecusse Municipality with Pante Macassar and the capitals of administrative posts.
 On 12 June 2017 a bridge over the Tono River was inaugurated by the president of Timor-Leste, Francisco Guterres.
 The Noefefan Bridge connects the isolated regions to the west of the Tono River to Pante Macassar, providing them permanent access to markets, the ferry and airport, even during the rainy season (November to April).

 Roads also lead to minor border crossings in Passabe (with Haumeniana also in North Central Timor Regency) and Citrana (with Oepoli in Kupang Regency), mostly catering to crossings by residents of border villages.